dhawal-pandya/aeonis/README.md

 -   **Specification-Driven and Modular**: Language-agnostic, decoupled, and scalable.
 -   **Performance is a Non-Negotiable Feature**: Asynchronous, efficient, and low-overhead.
 -   **Security and Privacy by Design**: Secure defaults, PII-aware, and data integrity.
 - **Pragmatic, Not Dogmatic**: Practical, justified, and the right tool for the job.

+## Roadmap

+Aeonis is under active development.
+Our long-term vision is to provide a comprehensive, AI-first observability platform.
+Key features on our roadmap include:

+-   **Expanded Language Support**: Adding official tracer SDKs for Python, JavaScript/TypeScript, and other popular languages.
+-   **Advanced AI Analysis**: Integrating Git repository data and static analysis tools to allow the AI to answer deep questions about code changes, security vulnerabilities, and performance optimizations.
+-   **Enhanced UI Visualizations**: Building more sophisticated ways to visualize and explore complex trace data.

 ## High-Level Architecture